Dr. Rob Beanlands

 I am Chief of the Division of Cardiology at the University of Ottawa Heart Institute and a proud citizen of Ottawa and the Champlain Region; proud because of the strength and generosity of our community that has provided unwavering and continued support for our University of Ottawa Heart Institute which has enabled it to become the world-class institution that it is today.

 As a cardiologist and researcher, I am honoured to serve our community through the care, teaching and research we provide at the Heart Institute.
 I am also deeply honoured to be 2019 Heart Month Ambassador.

-As the 2018 February is Heart Month Ambassador, I am revitalizing my personal pledge to support the Heart Institute, not as a surgeon but as a member of the community we care for.
-I invite you to join me in showing your support for the work we do here each day by making a donation.
+As a community member, I renew my pledge to personally support the Heart Institute.
+I invite you to join me in showing your support for the excellent and exciting work done each day,, by making a donation.

 2018 was an amazing year for the Heart Institute with the opening of the new tower on April 2nd.
 In 2019, our new Imaging Centre will open this summer.
 None of this would be possible without your support.

 Thanks to your support our new Tower houses the most update design of procedure suites and operating rooms that perform state-of-the-art interventions to treat patients with heart attacks, or threatening heart attacks, diseases of the hearts valves and disturbances in the heart’s rhythm.
 This new facility has also enabled nurses, technologists, cardiologists, surgeons, anesthesiologists, and imaging specialists to work together as teams using the equipment and sharing their know-how to try to solve each patients heart problem.
 This has also helped us to deliver these procedures to more people helping us to treat patients in a timely manner to save lives and to alleviate suffering to improve quality of life.
 The support of our community has enabled this success which is in turn helping the community.